 Landlords cannot seek eviction by citing “clear and imminent danger” in the event that a tenant or their cohabitant is diagnosed as Covid-19 positive.

 Notably, the order of the State of Maryland does not waive or excuse any payment obligation, which would presumably include rent, interest, other damages, contractual late fee, and attorney fee.
 The order has merely suspended judgments on eviction for the duration of the emergency.

 The order does not prohibit the landlords from actions such as applying the security deposit to the unpaid rent, or drawing down on a letter of credit, or exercising any other available remedies except eviction.
 Landlords should speak to a competent real estate attorney in Maryland for their best legal options.

 Schedule a Consultation with an Experienced Real Estate Lawyer

-The Law Offices of Matthew S. Evans, III represents clients throughout Maryland and Washington D.C. in legal cases involving real estate, construction and land use matters, apart from settlement and brokerage services.
+The Evans Law represents clients throughout Maryland and Washington D.C. in legal cases involving real estate, construction and land use matters, apart from settlement and brokerage services.
 Call us today at 410-626-6009 to schedule a consultation with one of our lawyers.